Risk Factors and Treatment Options for Glaucoma

 If medications, eyedrops, and laser therapy all fail to produce meaningful results, your doctor may recommend surgery.
 More specifically, filtering surgery, drainage tube surgery, or minimally invasive glaucoma surgery (MIGS).

-Filtering surgery involves your doctor creating an opening in the white of your eye to remove part of the trabecular meshwork.
+- Filtering Surgery: Involves your doctor creating an opening in the white of your eye to remove part of the trabecular meshwork.

-Drainage tube surgery uses a small tube shunt in your eye to drain excess fluid and relieve pressure.
+- Drainage Tube Surgery: Uses a small tube shunt in your eye to drain excess fluid and relieve pressure.

-MIGS is a catch-all term that is used to describe any glaucoma surgery that requires only small incisions, less recovery time, and causes less trauma to the eye.
+- MIGS: Catch-all term that is used to describe any glaucoma surgery that requires only small incisions, less recovery time, and causes less trauma to the eye.

 Prevention